Create a Question Answering System in Python using NLP

 • Step 5: The top_files function will find the most relevant file that matches the user’s query.

-• Step 6: At last, the top sentences from those top matches files will be extracted which are the best match with the query.
+• Step 6: At last, the top sentences from those top matches files will be extracted, which are the best matches with the query.

 We have to define these functions separately: load_files, tokenize, compute_idfs, top_files, and top_sentences.
 Don’t be tense.
 As I said earlier, I tried to keep the overall code as simple as possible.
 Functions are easy to understand.
 You just need a little patience and attention.